-It is advised that if measurements are to be made in body fluids such as plasma, the sample should be collected into tubes containing either lithium/heparin or 7.5mM EDTA.
-Some users may wish to add aprotinin (500KIU/ml), however we have found it makes little difference.
-Blood should be centrifuged immediately at 2000xg for 10 minutes at 4°C to remove cells and the plasma stored below -15°C prior to analysis.
-It may be stable for several months stored in this way.
+It is advised that if measurements are to be made in body fluids such as plasma, the sample should be collected into tubes containing either lithium/heparin or 7.5mM EDTA and aprotinin (500KIU/ml).
+Blood should be centrifuged immediately at 2000 xg for 10 minutes at 4°C to remove cells and the plasma stored below -15°C prior to analysis.